Gwyneth Paltrow’s ski collision trial spawns memes, intrigue

 PARK CITY, Utah (AP) — When two skiers collided on a beginner run at an upscale Utah ski resort in 2016, no one could foresee that seven years later, the crash would become the subject of a closely watched celebrity trial.

-As attorneys finished questioning witnesses Wednesday and prepared for closing arguments Thursday, here is a look back at highlights from the two-week trial:
+As attorneys plow through questioning their final witnesses Wednesday and prepare for closing arguments Thursday, here is a look back at highlights from the two-week trial:

 LIFESTYLES OF THE RICH AND THE FAMOUS

-For seven days, attorneys have highlighted — and downplayed — Paltrow and Sanderson’s extravagant lifestyles.
+For seven days, attorneys have both highlighted — and downplayed — Paltrow and Sanderson’s extravagant lifestyles.

-Sanderson’s attorneys are asking for more than $300,000 in damages, but the money at stake for both sides pales in comparison to the typical legal costs of a multiyear lawsuit.
+Sanderson’s attorneys are asking for more than $300,000 in damages.
+The money at stake for both sides pales in comparison to the typical legal costs of a multiyear lawsuit.
 Both sides have marshalled brigades of expert witnesses, including a biomechanical engineer and collision expert.

-Paltrow’s legal team has attempted to represent Sanderson as an angry, aging man who continued to travel internationally after the collision.
-They introduced photos into evidence of Sanderson camel riding in Morocco, trekking the Inca Trail to Machu Picchu in Peru, and taking a continent-wide loop through Europe with stops in the Netherlands, Germany, Switzerland, Italy, France and Belgium.

-To keep jurors engaged, Paltrow’s team shared a series of advanced, high-resolution animations to accompany their witnesses’ recollections.
-The renderings reflect the financial investment Paltrow and her defense team are devoting to the case.
+To keep jurors engaged through hours of jargon-heavy testimony, Paltrow’s team has shared a series of advanced, high-resolution animations rendered by an artist.

 THE BURDEN OF FAME